xlwings/xlwings/README.rst

 xlwings PRO
 -----------

 The purpose of xlwings PRO is to finance the continued maintenance and enhancement of xlwings.
-This will allow you to rely on the package without being left with the dreaded `this library currently has no active maintainers <https://github.com/python-excel/xlrd>`_ message that happens to too many open-source packages after a couple of years.
+This will allow you to rely on the package without being left with the dreaded `"this library currently has no active maintainers" <https://github.com/python-excel/xlrd>`_ message that happens to too many open-source packages after a couple of years.

 xlwings PRO is a subscription that combines the ``xlwings.pro`` subpackage and additional services like dedicated support.
 It is licensed under a commercial license (see ``LICENSE_PRO.txt``) and must be used with a valid license key.